 What If You Can’t Move to the Country to Pursue a Sustainable Lifestyle?

 You can be a homesteader on less than an acre!
 You can have a small homestead just about anywhere you are right now!
 As many homesteaders point out, homesteading is more about a feeling and a way of life than it is about living in a certain area.

 Farm-fresh eggs are a hot commodity among office co-workers who can tell the difference.
 And some micro communities are lifting restrictions to allow small-scale farming and animal husbandry.

-In addition, community gardens are gaining in popularity as people see the benefit in contributing time and energy to a small garden plot for a mutual benefit: access to fresh garden produce.
+In addition, community gardens are gaining in popularity as people see the benefit in contributing time and energy to a small vegetable garden plot for a mutual benefit: access to fresh garden produce.